Prosecutors could pull from the past in Thaddeus Sran murder case

 FRESNO, Calif.
 (KFSN) -- Prosecutors might pull from the past to make the case against the Madera couple now charged with murdering their developmentally disabled son, Thaddeus Sran.

-Investigators followed the evidence to the field where they found the 8-year-old four miles away from his Madera home.
+Investigators followed the evidence to the field where they found the 2-year-old four miles away from his Madera home.

 RELATED: Parents of 2-year-old Thaddeus Sran charged with murder, assault in 1st court appearance